tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 I wrote a little test project to wire the stuff involved.
 There are two Maven module, one for the Agent and one for representing the external lib (we should not modify it).

-The whole code is here : https://github.com/tomsquest/java-agent-asm-javassist-sample
+The whole code is [on Github](https://github.com/tomsquest/java-agent-asm-javassist-sample)

 ### Agent